TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 18/1 Chronicles 18.12.md

 ---

-Moreover Abishai the son of Zeruiah smote of the Edomites in the Valley of Salt eighteen thousand.
+Moreover Abishai the son of Zeruiah struck of the Edomites in the Valley of Salt eighteen thousand.